shafayetShafee/bsicons/README.md

 # Bootstrap Icons Extension For Quarto

-This extension provides support including icons provided by [Bootstrap](https://icons.getbootstrap.com/) and Icons can be used in HTML documents only.
+This extension provides support including icons provided by [Bootstrap](https://icons.getbootstrap.com/).
+Icons can be used in HTML documents only.

 ## Installing